bertofurth/Seagate-Central-Debian/README.md

 Login to the Seagate Central's web based management tool as an admin level user.

+If you don't already know the unit's IP address then take a note of it as it will be needed later in the procedure.
+You can find the unit's IP address by navigating to the "Settings" tab, opening the "Advanced" folder and selecting "Lan".
+The unit's IP address should be shown.

-Navigate to the "Settings" tab, open the "Advanced" folder and select "Firmware Update".
+To start upgrading the unit navigate to the "Settings" tab, open the "Advanced" folder and select "Firmware Update".

-Next to the "Install From File" option, click on the "Chose File" button and select the Debian for Seagate Central firmware update image.
+Next to the "Install From File" option, click on the "Choose File" button and in the file selection dialog, select the Debian for Seagate Central firmware update image that you obtained in the last step.
 Next, click on the "Install" button.

 After a few minutes, at the point where the image has been uploaded to the unit the web page will display a message